Columbus State University Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At CSU, approximately 61% of students took out student loans averaging $5,802 a year.
 That adds up to $23,208 over four years for those students.

 The student loan default rate at CSU is 10.2%.
 This is about the same as the national default rate of 10.1%.

-How Much Money Do CSU Graduates Make?students who graduate with a bachelor's degree from CSU make about $35,900 a year during their first few years of employment after graduation.
-This is about 10% less that the average pay for college graduates overall.
-However, graduates with your major may make more.
+How Much Money Do CSU Graduates Make?students who graduate from CSU with a bachelor's degree go on to jobs where they make an average salary of $35,900 in their early years.
+Unfortunately, this is 10% less that the average college graduate's salary of $39,802 per year.
+However, graduates in your major field may make more.

 Location of Columbus State University